Jet O'Rourke

-Jet O'Rourke is a musician and architect from Adelaide, South Australia.
+Jet O'Rourke is an architect and musician from Adelaide, South Australia.
 He started performing in Adelaide and released a solo EP, Are Ya Gettin' On? which reached #93 on the ARIA Singles Chart and featured the single 'Fight the Good Fight'.

 Solo

 O'Rourke independently recorded the EP Are Ya Gettin' On? in 2002, at Mixmasters Studio.
 In 2003, Warner Music Australia and Warner Chappell Publishing signed O'Rourke as a solo artist, and released the EP featuring the single 'Fight the Good Fight' in October 2003.
 The song gained heavy airplay on commercial radio stations, such as Triple M, and led to O'Rourke promoting the EP extensively Australia-wide, and supporting rock acts such as The Pictures, and The Church.

 The Gear

 O'Rourke relocated to Melbourne in 2004 where he formed The Gear with Damian Gibson and Brett Wolfenden (later replaced by Leigh Baines and James Harding).
 The Gear won a spot on the Coke Live 'N Local tour and released an EP in 2005.
 The Gear EP was produced by 5- time Aria Award winner Paul McKercher (You Am I, Little Birdy, Eskimo Joe, Augie March).

 The Gear toured the United States and Canada during 2006 and 2007, most notably performing shows to audiences at Canadian Music Week (Toronto), and SXSW Austin, Texas.
 The band received added support and radio airplay on KROQ-FM from renowned L.A.
 DJ and pal Rodney Bingenheimer famed for discovering musical acts such as David Bowie, The Ramones, and Oasis.